Atee-Michael/Bootstrap-Portfolio/README.md

 ### 5. Blog
 Presents articles or publications from me.
 ### 6. Contact Me
-    Cosists of my contacts and social media details for professional work.
+    Consists of my contacts and social media details for professional work.

 # Credits
 Not applicable